aotownsend/StatMethods2022/README.md

 ```

 This will create a directory `StatMethods2022` in the current directory. \
+You can do `cd StatMethods2022` to change to that directory.
+If you do `pwd`, you should get the current directory: ...\StatMethods2022. \
-Any updates that will be posted can be downloaded by simply executing
+Any updates that will be posted can be downloaded by running
 ```
 git pull
 ```

-For the Linux/OSX users, it is best to use the git command lines to submit your homework.
+For the Linux/OSX users, it is best to use the git command lines to submit your homework. \

+Change directories to the \submissions folder and the current week of the class (e.g. \submissions\week2).

 You can do it in this order:
 - **git pull** to pull any new changes from the repo.
 - **git add (file name here)** to add a file change to be committed.
 Make sure you include the whole file name, including the .ipynb bit for notebooks.
 - **git commit -m "message here"** to commit a change.
 Please entrer a simple message here to describe what you're doing.